 What are the different types of cryptocurrencies?

-Learning about blockchain assets can be daunting when there are over 2,000 of them!
-Luckily, it can be a bit easier to understand these assets when you separate them into different types of cryptocurrency.
+Learning about cryptocurrencies can be daunting when there are thousands of them!
+It can be easier to understand these assets when you separate them into categories.

 In this article:

 What is a cryptocurrency?